lobradov/jekyll-now/_posts/2018-01-15-FOSS-Firmware-comparison-developers.md

 Those 400, and rest of 19k lines of code are very readable and very easy to understand, even without looking at surrounding code.
 Core code is more or less 'pure C', while sensors (described below) are implemented as C++ classes.

-ESPurna uses SPIFFS, and filesystem is used not only for state information and configuration, but also to host static file for WebUI.
+ESPurna is also not using SPIFFS, but is managing it's own Flash read/writes for configuration, state information, and very interestingly, Web server static files.

 ESPurna uses PlatformIO for building, but for WebUI, platformIO will invoke gulp to build necessary Javascripts and create a static WebUI that will be uploaded as part of build.